meelvore/foo/README.md

 <p align="center">
   <samp>
-    Currently senior-level student taking BSCS at the University of the East, Manila. <br>
+    Currently senior-level student taking Computer Science at the University of the East, Manila. <br>
     Highly motivated to join and collaborate on interesting projects preferably<br>
-    in the field of machine learning and game development.
+    in the field of machine learning and web/software development.
     </samp>
 </p>